 You can see that figure 5.18 includes some peripheral areas outside of the floor plan in the image file.
 These areas are not part of the floor plan.
 Including areas outside of the floor plan in the image file complicates the image layout later because the dimensions of the office only encompass the office space.
 For this reason, it makes sense to trim the image to include only the actual floor plan image and not the surrounding white space.
 The example of floor plan dimensions is (64’-0”x27’-7.5”).
 It makes sense to define the layout coordinates in inches.
 This will provide precise placement of marks within each location desired within the office space.

 Related Page: How To Monitor Activity On Tableau Server?

 Positioning marks on a non-standard map

 Positioning the points within images can take a little time.
 A point coordinate system allowing for at least one position in each room in the floor plan provides the necessary level of detail for this example.
 Figure 5.19 includes the data set with locations that will need to have point coordinates.
-The initial estimated point coordinates are in the table given below:
+The initially estimated point coordinates are in the table given below:

 Figure 5.19: Estimated office point coordinates